krainet/KRAngular/README.md

 ## Purpose

-`KRAngular` is designed to make life easy by providing a basic framework with which to kickstart AngularJS projects.
+`KRAngular` is a modified `ngBoilerplate` and is designed to make life easy by providing a basic framework with which to kickstart AngularJS projects.
 It contains a best-practice directory structure to ensure code reusability and maximum scalability.
 KRAngular also comes prepackaged with the most popular design frameworks